Mohammedabdalqader/Convolutional-Neural-Network/README.md

-Implementing Convolutional Neural Networks from scratch just with python and torch.Tesnor for research purposes
+Implementing Convolutional Neural Networks from scratch just with python and torch.Tensor for research purposes